 - Variable Requirements (or Satisfiers).
 These have a direct impact on your organization’s ratings.
 They typically include timely delivery and good customer service.

 - Latent Requirements (or Delighters).
-These set you apart from competition and are usually the product of innovation.
+These set you apart from the competition and are usually the product of innovation.

 - Symptom 3: Process Improvements are typically local, sporadic, and short-lived; they are not properly assessed, standardized, or propagated to other teams.

-The improvement of production processes must itself be a robust, well laid-out process.
+The improvement of production processes must itself be a robust, well-laid-out process.

 It must also be sustainable so that continuous improvement, propagated across the organization, can result in a net positive and measurable difference.